 Nearly 10 million people visit Hawaii every year, and many of them like to visit during school vacations.
 It makes sense.
 It's the only time that the whole family can get away from work and school.
 Unfortunately, this causes all sorts of congestion at the airports, on the roads, and, most importantly, the beaches.

-It may also make tours more expensive, or, worst case scenario, the tours may even sell out.
+It may also make tours more expensive, or, worst-case scenario, the tours may even sell out.
 That means you won't be able to visit the unforgettable Molokini Crater during your visit to Maui.
 And you can expect mayhem at Honolulu International Airport, so avoid school vacations for your next trip to Hawaii.

 You may even check the forecast to see a bunch of sun showers for the week.
 That'll tell you that these very short, very tolerable and even pleasant afternoon rains are in the forecast.
 And they don't happen every day.

-There are two sweet spots sandwiched in between the rainy and the busy seasons. for May and October come with a variety of benefits.
+There are two sweet spots sandwiched in between the rainy and the busy seasons.
+Booking for May and October comes with a variety of benefits.
 The crowds haven't yet hit the beach, but the weather will be perfect.
 It won't be too rainy, and it won't be too cool or too hot.
 And you can find rates that are half-price compared to the peak summer prices of July.

 Your resort is not the draw.
-It's Hawaii's beaches, Aloha spirit, indomitable hikes, towering waterfalls and breathtaking vistas.
+It's Hawaii's beaches, Aloha spirit, indomitable hikes, towering waterfalls, and breathtaking vistas.
 You don't want to be spending too much time in your hotel, anyways, so don't spring for that fancy resort.

 All you should really worry about is air conditioning.
 The Hawaiian humidity can be an adjustment for some folks, so it's always good to have A/C for a sound night's sleep.
 It'll also allow you to keep the windows closed in case your staying on Kauai.
 The island of chickens is world-famous for 5:00 a.m. wild rooster wakeup calls.